 Another bonus of not feeding your baby to sleep is that you’ll be keeping baby awake during the feed.
-If baby’s awake, then baby will eat more.
-Oftentimes, babies will “snack and snooze”, meaning they will nurse a little, then sleep a little.
+If baby’s awake, then they will eat more.
+Oftentimes, babies will “snack and snooze” all day and night, meaning they will nurse a little, then sleep a little, then nurse a little more, and so on.
 When you allow this, you can be feeding many times a day and still be concerned that your little one isn’t eating enough.
-You’ll notice this type of “snacking and snoozing” if you’re feeding before naps or sleep times; however, if you feed baby after a nap, they will stay awake and be ready to eat a full meal.
-They will also be upright for a while, which is much better for their digestion, and of course they’ll be falling asleep on their own too!
+You’ll notice this type of “snacking and snoozing” if you’re feeding before naps or around sleep times; however, if you feed baby after a nap, they will stay awake and be ready to eat a full meal.
+They will also be upright for a while, which is much better for their digestion, and of course they’ll be falling asleep without this prop too!

 So yes, you can breastfeed your baby until whatever age you’re comfortable with and still have a child who sleeps independently through the night too!
 The vast majority of my clients are moms who are breastfeeding and wish to continue on that journey, while also being able to get better sleep for their entire family.
 I’m happy to report that they are all still happily nursing their children once we’ve finished working together!
 This is true of mothers of newborns or younger babies under a year old.